-These are the official Soccer rules for RoboCupJunior 2017.
+These are the official Soccer rules for RoboCupJunior 2018.
 They are released by the RoboCupJunior Soccer Technical Committee.
 The English version of these rules has priority over any translations.
-Items in red represent modifications introduced this year.
+Items in red represent significant rules changes introduced this year.

-Teams are advised to check the RoboCupJunior Soccer site (http://rcj.robocup.org/soccer.html) for OC (Organization Committee) procedures and requirements for the competition.
-Each team is responsible for verifying the latest version of the rules prior to the competition.
-Changes are made to clarify some statements (highlighted in yellow).
+Teams are advised to check the RoboCupJunior Soccer site http://junior.robocup.org/soccer/ for OC (Organizational Committee) procedures and requirements for the international competition.
+Each team is responsible for verifying the latest version of the rules prior to competition.